 His work has been exhibited internationally in galleries and museums including the Victoria and Albert Museum, London, the Museum for Applied Art, Cologne and the Peggy Guggenheim Collection, Venice.

 Sachs was born in Lausanne, Switzerland in 1955.
 After studying in the US and the UK in the late 1980’s, Sachs moved to London in 1994 to focus on his artistic practice.
-In 2018 he moved to Rome where he will open a new studio in 2020.
+In 2018 he moved to Rome where he opened a new studio in 2020.